Vijay1126/MIPS-processor/README.md

 will ensure that every beq instruction has no RAW dependency with its previous two instructions.
 In other words, you do NOT have to deal with RAW hazards for branches!
-c.
-Two operations are performed in the ID/RF stage: (i) Read_data1 and Read_data2 are compared to determine the branch outcome; (ii) the effective branch address is computed.
+    3. Two operations are performed in the ID/RF stage: (i) Read_data1 and Read_data2 are compared to determine the branch outcome; (ii) the effective branch address is computed.
-d.
-If the branch is NOT TAKEN, execution proceeds normally.
+    4. If the branch is NOT TAKEN, execution proceeds normally.
 However, if the branch is TAKEN, the speculatively fetched instruction from PC+4 is quashed in its ID/RF stage using the nop bit and the next instruction is fetched from the effective branch address.
 Execution now proceeds normally.